stripe/stripe-apps/examples/cloudflare-workers-kv/README.md

 To run this application, ensure you are setup by following the [UI Extension docs](https://stripe.com/docs/stripe-apps)

-Once you have the `stripe-preview` CLI fork available, run the start command from the application directory:
+Once you install the `stripe apps` CLI plugin, run the start command from the application directory:

 ```
-stripe-preview apps start
+stripe apps start
 ```
 _Make sure you install with `yarn` before serving!_